eurise-network/technical-reference/README.md

-# DARIAH Technical Reference
+# Technical Reference

-This is the technical reference for the DARIAH Infrastructure.
+This is the common technical reference developed by the EURISE Network.

-The documents contained in this repository are intended to form basic guidelines and references for development and maintenance of infrastructure services with DARIAH and beyond.
+The documents contained in this repository are intended to form basic guidelines and references for development and maintenance of infrastructure services for the participating infrastructures and beyond.
 They rely heavily on work by the community and in particular [CESSDA ERIC](https://www.cessda.eu/), [CLARIAH-NL](https://www.clariah.nl/), [DARIAH-DE](https://de.dariah.eu/) as well as the
 [Netherlands eScience Center](https://esciencecenter.nl/) and the [UK Software Sustainability Institute](https://www.software.ac.uk).